gdeeeeyy/Buddi.ai/README.md

 ## Gradient Descent

 The gradient descent algorithm is applied for the 1000 feature values between -5, 5, we find the closed form solution for the given population generator function, the gradient descent algorithm is used to find the optimal value of b0 and b1, where the mean squared error is 10^-6.
 Finally the difference between the output from the closed form solution and the output from the gradient descent algorithm

+## Logistic Regression

+We use a normal linear regression function to plot a classfying regression line through two different labels to classify the data points into two different labels.